CanterburyRegionalCouncil/PropertyMap/README.md

 ===========

 Map viewer web applicatioon based on the ESRI Public Information Map template (https://github.com/Esri/public-information-map-template-js).
 Optimised and enhanced for use as part of Canterbury Maps.

+AS OF 20 SEPTEMBER 2022 THIS PROJECT IS NO LONGER BEING MAINTAINED